-- 501.1 Except as otherwise provided in this Ordinance, the lawful use of land or buildings existing at the date of the adoption of this Ordinance (August 18, 1975) may be continued even though such use or building does not conform to the regulations specified by this Ordinance. - 501.2 A structure that is nonconforming to Section 309.1 of this ordinance may be continued and renovated.
-However any additions or new construction must conform to Section 309.1. - 501.3 Uses that do not conform to Section 309.2 (A), 309.2 (B) may not be continued. - 501.4 Non-conforming Conditional Uses (Section 310) may be continued but not expanded.

-501.5 If a nonconforming building or use, existing at the time this Ordinance becomes effective, is subsequently changed to a conforming use; or is destroyed by fire, explosion, flood, or other causes to the extent of more than fifty percent (50%) of its true value; such building or use shall not again be altered or rebuilt except in conformity with the rules and regulations of the area in which such building is located.
+- 501.1 Except as otherwise provided in this Ordinance, the lawful use of land or buildings existing at the date of the adoption of this Ordinance (August 18, 1975) may be continued even though such use or building does not conform to the regulations specified by this Ordinance.
+Discontinued nonconforming uses or residential occupancy shall not be resumed.
+A use shall be considered discontinued one calendar year after cessation of use or condemnation by the County Health Department.
+Subsequent use of buildings and land must conform. - 501.2 A structure that is nonconforming to Section 309.1 of this ordinance may be continued and renovated.
+However any additions or new construction must conform to Section 309.1. - 501.3 Uses that do not conform to Section 309.2 (A), 309.2 (B) may not be continued. - 501.4 Non-conforming Conditional Uses (Section 310) may be continued but not expanded. - 501.5 If a nonconforming building or use, existing at the time this Ordinance becomes effective, is subsequently changed to a conforming use; or is destroyed by fire, explosion, flood, or other causes to the extent of more than fifty percent (50%) of its true value, or condemnation by the County Health Department has not been corrected within a year; such building or use shall not again be altered or rebuilt except in conformity with the rules and regulations of the area in which such building is located.

 Exception is made when the lot is nonconforming and a similar size building cannot be built and conform to the dimensional requirements of this ordinance.
 In such cases, the building may be rebuilt to similar size with the previous or larger setbacks.
+If residential use was discontinued (501.1), then it shall not be resumed in a nonconforming rebuilt structure.